 Open Vs Named Perils

 While there are a few different types of coverage options for when something bad happens, homeowners are most often covered for Structural Damage (Cov A) and Other Structures (Cov B) by something called an ‘open perils policy.’
 This simply means unless something is explicitly excluded in your policy, it’s covered.
-Pretty sweet, right?
+Note that damage from earthquakes and flooding is generally not covered; you’ll want to look into separate insurance coverages for those risks.

 Note: Like all insurance policies, the peril, (or bad thing), must be accidental and sudden.
-If there’s a chance the damage was caused by negligence, you won’t be covered.
-So if ‘burst pipes’ wasn’t mentioned on your ‘open perils’ policy, but you previously knew your pipes weren’t in the best shape, your insurer may not cover you.
+If there’s a chance the damage was caused by negligence, you likely won’t be covered.